 Unfortunately, every coin has two sides, and Twitch is no exception.
 Beware of trolls when live streaming on this platform.
 There are lots of users who will insult and mock you just for fun.
 Although typically this is no big deal, some streamers might not handle the pressure.
 The golden rule is to stay calm and confident, and they will eventually go away.

 Considering the fact that every streaming platform has its pros and cons, you might want to live stream on every one of them simultaneously.
 With Restream, you don’t need to choose.
 You can simply multistream on each of them.
 Moreover, Restream offers incredibly useful features like analytics, chat, and Live Studio that can help improve your stream and grow your audience.

 Unfortunately, Twitch affiliates can use Restream to go live only on one platform – Twitch.
 However, we’ve got something special for such cases.
-Restream Scheduler allows you to broadcast your recorded Twitch live streams after the 24-hour exclusivity period.
+Restream Events allows you to broadcast your recorded Twitch live streams after the 24-hour exclusivity period.
 Simply upload your streams and broadcast them later to any other platform you want!

 😎 How to become a successful game streamer

 Having a proper streaming setup is half of the job done.
 We now want to share with you how to do the other half.
 Let’s get straight to business and cover some helpful recommendations on how to become good at game live streaming.